 Pidras Blancas Tours

-Keep a lookout for Elephant Seals near Piedras Blancas Lighthouse.
+Keep a lookout for Elephant Seals near Piedras Blancas Light Station.

 Download our local Big Sur Visitors Guide in Adobe PDF.

-Nearby is the Piedras Blancas elephant seal rookery which has LIVE webcam so you can view the elephant seals online.
+Nearby is the Piedras Blancas elephant seal rookery.